-In this section we use a highly simplified example to illustrate how a decision maker deals with the inability to measure uncertainty, to come to informed decisions.
-We provide a framework, based on info-gap theory, that allows us to derive a trade-off between confidence in outcomes and performance requirements.
-Decision makers who are ambitious in terms of requiring high-performance outcomes will have to settle for their choices being appropriate only across a small range of events or contingencies (i.e. having low robustness).
+a small range of events or contingencies (i.e. having low robustness).
 On the other hand, if the decision maker wants the comfort of knowing that policies chosen will function across a wide range of contingencies (high robustness), then relatively low performance outcomes will have to be accepted.
+We also show that policy prioritization often does not require the choice of a specific outcome.

 Consider a bank that aims to give out loans to potential borrowers.
 Part of the problem that it faces is that the premium it requires depends on the risk type of the recipient agents, where risk here refers to their likelihood to default.
 However, assessing this probability is subject to Knightian uncertainty and therefore the bank is not in the position to price risk based on well defined underlying distributions.
-Furthermore, correlations exist between the solvencies of different borrowers which are significant even when they are small.
+Furthermore, correlations exist between the solvencies of different borrowers that are significant even when they are small.
 Inter-borrower correlations are typically assumed to be zero though this is quite uncertain, potentially leading to over-optimistic estimates of bank invulnerability (Ben-Haim, 2010, section 4.1).

 In evaluating or designing the bank's loan portfolio, the following two questions (among others) are pertinent.
 First, some of the uncertainty in assessing default probabilities can be reduced.
 How much reduction in uncertainty is needed to substantially increase the bank's confidence?
 How should uncertainty-reduction effort be allocated among different borrower profiles as characterized by their estimated default probabilities?
 Second, what loan-repayment programs should be used for clients with different default-probability profiles?
-We describe how info-gap can help banks to allocate loans and, in section 4, compare it with the robust control (min-max) approach.
+We describe how info-gap can help banks to allocate loans and, in section 4, we compare it with the robust control (min-max) approach.